NHL entry draft

 The order is based on the reverse order of their standing in the previous season (least-ranked team to teams with better ranking)

-• Pick 17-24: Teams that made the playoffs but did not win either their division in the regular season
+• Pick 17-24: Teams that made the playoffs but did not win their division in the regular season

 • Pick 25-28: Teams that won their division but did not play in the Conference Finals in the previous season.